DivyaDataNinja/my-portfolio/README.md

 🌟 Proficient in data analysis, modeling, and full-stack development practices

-Skills
+Skills:

-Data Analysis and Machine Learning
+Data Analysis and Machine Learning -

-Proficient in Python, Pandas, NumPy, Scikit-Learn
+* Proficient in Python, Pandas, NumPy, Scikit-Learn

-Experienced in data cleaning, exploration, and visualization
+* Experienced in data cleaning, exploration, and visualization

-Knowledgeable in various machine learning algorithms
+* Knowledgeable in various machine learning algorithms

-Full-Stack Development
+Full-Stack Development -

-Skilled in HTML, CSS, JavaScript
+* Skilled in HTML, CSS, JavaScript

-Familiar with frontend frameworks like React, Angular
+* Familiar with frontend frameworks like React, Angular

-Experienced in backend technologies such as Node.js, Express
+* Experienced in backend technologies such as Node.js, Express

-Competent in database management using SQL and MongoDB
+* Competent in database management using SQL and MongoDB

 Projects and Work Overview:

-Data Analysis and Machine Learning Projects: Explored various projects in data analysis and machine learning.
+* Data Analysis and Machine Learning Projects: Explored various projects in data analysis and machine learning.

-Ongoing Project: Currently working on a mobile app.
+* Ongoing Project: Currently working on a mobile app.

 Portfolio Repository:

-You can explore my work and projects on My Portfolio Repository.
+You can explore my work and projects on [My Portfolio Repository](https://github.com/DivyaDataNinja/my-portfolio.git).

-Goals
+Goals:

-Excited about contributing to innovative projects and solving real-world challenges
+* Excited about contributing to innovative projects and solving real-world challenges

-Eager to apply my skills and continue learning in a professional environment
+* Eager to apply my skills and continue learning in a professional environment

-Contact Information
+Contact Information:

 📧 Email: adivyasarika1991@gmail.com